foselab/CREATest/README.md

 Once all the requirements are met, the CREATest tool can be used.
 It is sufficient to run the CREATest JAR with the appropriate options.
 At the end of the run, a .sctunit file containing the SCTUnit test class will be created in the folder containing the JAR.

 If the `-g` option is used, a .zip file is also created.
 After decompressing the .zip file, the resulting directory can be opened as a workspace with itemis CREATE.
-The workspace contains a Java project with all the produced artefacts.
-In itemis CREATE, it is possible to open the CREATE statechart and run the SCTUnit test class.
+The workspace contains a project with all the produced artefacts.
+In itemis CREATE, the CREATE statechart can be opened and the SCTUnit test class can be executed.
+To fix the compilation errors in the project and to run the JUnit test class, it is necessary to add EvoSuite as a dependency of the project.